Raghaaavvv/pgymp/README.md

 Spring Boot provides a robust framework for building REST APIs in Java.
 Given our familiarity with Java from CS2030S, it was the natural choice.
 Its built-in support for JPA and PostgreSQL also reduces boilerplate code significantly.

 ### Why React for the Frontend?
 React handles real-time UI updates efficiently, which is essential for our live capacity tracker.
-Its component-based architecture also makes it easy to build and maintain individual features like the booking system and heatmap.
+Its component-based architecture also makes it easy to build and maintain individual features like the equipment cards and feedback form.

 ### Why PostgreSQL?
 PostgreSQL is a reliable relational database that integrates seamlessly with Spring Boot via JPA/Hibernate.
-Our data (users, bookings, check-in logs) is structured and relational, making PostgreSQL a better fit than a NoSQL database.
+Our data (users, check-in logs) is structured and relational, making PostgreSQL a better fit than a NoSQL database.

 ### Why QR Code Instead of Manual Sign-In?
 The QR code system eliminates the need for residents to carry their matric card and removes the security guard as a bottleneck.
 A single scan updates the database automatically, replacing the entire manual logbook process.